ricardogomes/ipl-teams-students/README.md

 Team creation carries the normal issues like having an unique name.

-For simplicity these scripts assume that both the Team and the Channels are already created.
+**For simplicity these scripts assume that both the Team and the Channels are already created**.

 These scripts are not digitally signed so before their execution the Execution Policy must be set to **Unrestricted**.